Esra-M/iTrace/README.md

 cd AppleVisionPro
 ```

-### 2. Setting Up the Vision Pro Device (only once)
+### 2. Set Up the Vision Pro Device (only once)
-- Install Xcode and open the project folder.
+1. Install Xcode and open the project folder.
-- Ensure the Mac and Vision Pro are on the same Wi-Fi network.
+2. Ensure the Mac and Vision Pro are on the same Wi-Fi network.
-- On the Vision Pro go to Settings > General > Remote Devices.
+3. On the Vision Pro go to Settings > General > Remote Devices.
-- In Xcode open Window > Devices and Simulators, select your device in the Discovered section in the Devices tab.
+4. In Xcode open Window > Devices and Simulators, select your device in the Discovered section in the Devices tab.
-- Click Pair and enter the code shown on Vision Pro.
+5. Click Pair and enter the code shown on Vision Pro.
-- On Vision Pro go to Settings > Privacy & Security > Developer Mode and toggle it on.
+6. On Vision Pro go to Settings > Privacy & Security > Developer Mode and toggle it on.
-- In Xcode from the device list select your Vision Pro device and click the Play button to build/run the app.
+7. In Xcode from the device list select your Vision Pro device and click the Play button to build/run the app.
-- If you get a trust warning, on Vision Pro go to Settings > General > VPN & Device Management and trust the developer app.
+8. If you get a trust warning, on Vision Pro go to Settings > General > VPN & Device Management and trust the developer app.

-### 3. Running the App
+### 3. Run the App
 - **On Device:** In Xcode, select your Vision Pro device from the device list and click Play.
 - **On Simulator:** In Xcode, select a Vision Pro simulator from the device list and click Play.

-### 4. Running the Server
+### 4. Run the Server
 - Set up a virtual environment and install requirements (only once):
   ```
   make setup